Majid bin Mohammed Al Maktoum: Background and personal life

-As the son of the Emir of Dubai and as a member of the Al Maktoum family, Majid receives a significant allowance and leads a luxurious lifestyle where he can indulge expensive hobbies like horse racing and hand gliding.
+As the son of the Emir of Dubai and as a member of the Al Maktoum family, Majid receives a significant allowance and leads a luxurious lifestyle with hobbies like horse racing and hand gliding.
 The net worth of the Al Maktoum family is estimated at more than 20 billion dollars.
-According to Forbes, they are the fifth richest royals in the world.
+According to Forbes, it is the fifth richest royal family in the world.

 Education

 Sheikh Majid went to school at Rashid School For Boys after which he underwent military training at the Royal Military Academy Sandhurst, United Kingdom and Dubai Police Academy.
 Under his patronage, multiple cultural landmarks and sporting events have been built and started respectively in Dubai.
 He is married to Hessa Beljafla and has five children.

 Sheikh Majid started his education in Dubai where he graduated from Rashid School For Boys in 2005.
 According to Sheikh Majid, his prime influence and greatest role model has been his father Sheikh Mohammed.
 After graduating, Sheikh Majid joined the Royal Military Academy Sandhurst in the United Kingdom. where he was honored with the Sword of Honour upon his graduation in 2007 among 484 cadets.

 Sheikh Majid participated in a series of military camps and leadership seminars before enrolling in Dubai Police Academy where he studied security crisis management.
 His thesis, "Ingenuity in Crisis Management in line with the Vision of His Highness Sheikh Mohammed bin Rashid Al Maktoum," was informed by his studies at Royal Military Academy Sandhurst and Dubai Police Academy and by the ideology of his father Sheikh Mohammed.
 He graduated from Dubai Police Academy on 18 November 2009.